ShauliTaragin/OOP_Ex3/README.md

 The graph is represented in the following manner :

-Nodes are represented by blue circles.
-Each nodes key is written above it in black.
+Nodes are represented by black circles.
+Each nodes key is written above it in blue.

 Edges are represented by red lines with an arrow at the end showing the direction of the edge.